Supply Chain Management (SCM)

 SCM2221 WAREHOUSE OPERATIONS (3.00 Credits)

-This course enables students to understand the various functions involved in the operation of a warehouse.
-This certificate track course includes: the role of warehousing in the supply chain, storage and handling techniques performance metrics, inventory management, customer service considerations, and safety concerns across various types of distribution facilities.
+This course enables students to understand the various functions involved in warehouse operations.
+Students will identify the role of warehousing in the supply chain, analyze storage and handling techniques, and evaluate performance metrics, inventory management, and saftey concerns across different distribution facilities.

 Total Contact Hrs: 48.00